Seamus Heaney: 2000s

 In 2000, Heaney was awarded an honorary doctorate and delivered the commencement address at the University of Pennsylvania.
 In 2002, Heaney was awarded an honorary doctorate from Rhodes University and delivered a public lecture on "The Guttural Muse".

-In 2003, the Seamus Heaney Centre for Poetry was opened at Queen's University Belfast.
+In 2003 the Seamus Heaney Centre for Poetry was opened at Queen's University Belfast.
 It houses the Heaney Media Archive, a record of Heaney's entire oeuvre, along with a full catalogue of his radio and television presentations.
 That same year, Heaney decided to lodge a substantial portion of his literary archive at Emory University as a memorial to the work of William M. Chace, the university's recently retired president.
 The Emory papers represented the largest repository of Heaney's work (1964–2003).
 He donated these to help build their large existing archive of material from Irish writers including Yeats, Paul Muldoon, Ciaran Carson, Michael Longley and other members of the Belfast Group.

 In 2003, when asked if there was any figure in popular culture who aroused interest in poetry and lyrics, Heaney praised American rap artist Eminem from Detroit, saying, "He has created a sense of what is possible.
 He has sent a voltage around a generation.
 He has done this not just through his subversive attitude but also his verbal energy."
 Heaney wrote the poem "Beacons at Bealtaine" to mark the 2004 EU Enlargement.
 He read the poem at a ceremony for the 25 leaders of the enlarged European Union, arranged by the Irish EU presidency.

-In August 2006, Heaney suffered a stroke.
+In August 2006 Heaney had a stroke.
 Although he recovered and joked, "Blessed are the pacemakers" when fitted with a heart monitor, he cancelled all public engagements for several months.
 He was in County Donegal at the time of the 75th birthday of Anne Friel, wife of playwright Brian Friel.
 He read the works of Henning Mankell, Donna Leon and Robert Harris while in hospital.
 Among his visitors was former President Bill Clinton.

 Heaney's District and Circle won the 2006 T. S. Eliot Prize.
 In 2008, he became artist of honour in Østermarie, Denmark, and Seamus Heaney Stræde (street) was named after him.
 In 2009, Heaney was presented with an Honorary-Life Membership award from the University College Dublin (UCD) Law Society, in recognition of his remarkable role as a literary figure.

 Faber and Faber published Dennis O'Driscoll's book Stepping Stones: Interviews with Seamus Heaney in 2008; this has been described as the nearest thing to an autobiography of Heaney.
 In 2009, Heaney was awarded the David Cohen Prize for Literature.
 He recorded a spoken word album, over 12 hours long, of himself reading his poetry collections to commemorate his 70th birthday, which occurred on 13 April 2009.